Author: Louise Dickens | 6th October 2017

 Let your photos light up your world – literally – with this DIY photo lampshade.

-This will make those evenings in extra cozy!
+This will make those evenings in extra cosy!

 That’s all I could find today!
-If you spot any you think I’ve missed, please use #memoriesthatmatter to share yours with us on Instagram and Twitter.
+If you spot any you think I’ve missed, please comment below or use #myfujiprints to share yours with us on Instagram and Twitter.